kelo-robotics/robile_gazebo/README.md

 roslaunch robile_gazebo 4_wheel_platform.launch init_pos_x:=2.0 init_pos_y:=3.0 gazebo_gui:=false
 ~~~

-## Adding a custom ROBILE platform
+## TUTORIAL: Adding a custom ROBILE platform

 In this section we describe the procedure to simulate custom ROBILE platform configurations.

 ### Step-1: Add a new ROBILE platform definition

 Simulating a custom platform, requires defining the robot configuration in a URDF file.
-This must be done in the [robile_description](https://git.locomotec.com:444/kelo/platforms/robile_description) package and detailed instructions for the same are available [here](https://git.locomotec.com:444/kelo/platforms/robile_description#building-a-custom-robile-platform-configuration).
+This must be done in the [robile_description](https://git.locomotec.com:444/kelo/platforms/robile_description) package and detailed instructions for the same are available [here](https://git.locomotec.com:444/kelo/platforms/robile_description#tutorial-building-a-custom-robile-platform-configuration).

 ### Step-2: Define ros-control configuration file for the custom platform